The Prime Meridian at Greenwich Observatory (wikipedia)

 Thus, in October 1884, delegates from 25 nations met in Washington, DC, at a conference to determine a prime meridian, which should be used as a universal reference for measuring longitude, and for a universal time.
 125 years ago, on October 13, 1884, the "International Meridian Conference held at Washington for the purpose of fixing a Prime Meridian and a Universal Day" resolved

-"That a meridian proper, to be employed as a common zero in the reckoning of longitude and the regulation of time throughout the world, should be a great circle passing through the poles and the centre of the transit instrument at the Observatory of Greenwich."
+"That a meridian proper, to be employed as a common zero in the reckoning of longitude and the regulation of time throughout the world, should be a great circle passing through the poles and the centre of the transit instrument at the Observatory of Greenwich."and

 "That the Conference proposes to the Governments here represented the adoption of the meridian passing through the transit instrument at the Observatory of Greenwich as the initial meridian for longitude."